-Creating an estate plan is one of the most important things you can do to protect you, your family, and your assets.
-Every estate plan is unique to the person(s) creating it, but there are many coming missteps that occur each time.
+Creating an estate plan is one of the most important things you can do to protect yourself, your family, and your assets.
+Every estate plan is unique to the person(s) creating it, but many coming missteps occur each time.
 Below, you’ll find some of the most important estate planning missteps to avoid.

 Not Even Having an Estate Plan

 As obvious as it sounds, this is the most common mistake people make.
 As uncomfortable as it might be to think about your death, creating an estate plan helps your family handle your personal and financial affairs when the time comes.

 Once you’ve created an estate plan, it is not enough to just have it.
 You’ll need to actually understand how it works.
 Don’t rely on your lawyer, spouse, or children to understand it for you.
 Make sure you know what your estate plan does and how you should manage it while you’re still alive.